 has been carefully designed to make it the preferred choice for Process

-and Laboratory stand alone equipment.
+and Laboratory stand alone equipment and associated standard operating procedures.
 It is interactive, easy to use and

 suitable for all mixes of equipment with and without software.

 The IQ section establishes documented verification that key aspects of the equipment adhere to approved design intentions and that the recommendations of the manufacturer have been suitably considered.
 The OQ section establishes that there is documented verification that the installed system functions as specified and that there is sufficient documentary evidence to demonstrate this.
-The PQ section gives documented verification that the equipment performance in its normal operating environment is consistently exactly as specified in the URS.
+The PQ section develops documented evidence that all the requirements specified in your corporate validation manual have been verified as operating is consistently and exactly as specified in the URS.